 The rewards are sent to the same account ("0") as the collateral, and you need to use sendfrom "0" to spend them, remember that the fee will be subtracted from the account (and the subtractfeefromamount options is not available for the sendfrom command), so be sure you don't eat into the 1000VIVO collateral because simply sending the missing VIVO back will probably not work.
 No password is required for the send operation by default.

 Note: To check the status of your node according to the network, check here, this may be different than what you get from your local masternode list or status commands.
 You may need to nuke the chain data and resync.

 Feedback: I've been finding the VIVO masternode to be pretty unstable.
 You need to check on it each day and often give it manual attention.
 The project development and support doesn't inspire much confidence.
 I have been getting rewards most of the time (about US$60-$70 per day on average), but overall I think probly best avoided.

 XuezCoin seems like a pretty cool project that will get used for more than just masternodes, but unfortunately it's been through a lot of problems after one guy got angry and sabotaged the project which was originally called Xios and they had to rebrand to Xuez.

 Insane will soon be setting up a masternode system requiring a collateral of 50,000INSN...
 Currently returns on INSN masternodes are insanely low, like around 1% per annum which doesn't even cover the cost of a $5/mo VPS!

 I setup a GoByte masternode as they have good returns right now and we got a good deal on the collateral which is 1000GBX.
-It's a pretty standard setup and they have a pre-compiled releases made for Ubuntu 16.04 in their Github repo.
+It's a pretty standard setup and they have a pre-compiled releases made for Ubuntu 16.04 in their Github repo (and more up to date version here).
 GBX has pretty wide exchange support, I use Cryptopia.